Lstedmanfalls/translateDocument/README.md

 - `export GOOGLE_APPLICATION_CREDENTIALS="{path_to_key}"`
 4. Install this project's dependencies
 - `npm i`
-5. Run the main typescript file locally
+5. Run the entrypoint typescript file locally
-- `npx tsx src/translateText.ts`
+- `npx tsx src/exportWordDoc.ts`

 # TO DO Still:
 - Integraete a db to store the pdfs and translations so I can work with them without having to make new API calls (i.e., prevent GCP charges)
-- Add a frontend with ability to upload a pdf, display the translated pages, and download a word doc version of it
+- Add a frontend with ability to upload a pdf, display the translated pages, and download the exported word doc translation
 - Add unit tests